 Common conditions treated include:

 - Athletic Overuse Injuries causing - hip and/or knee pain, back and/or neck pain

 - And many other conditions

 The recommended treatment schedule is every 5-7 days.
 Depending on your diagnosis and treatment response, 2-3 treatments may be all that is required.
 IMT is a valuable and effective treatment for musculoskeletal pain.
-Our therapists are extensively trained and experienced in this technique as well as 3D anatomy.
+Our therapists are extensively trained and experienced in this technique.
 Please speak with your physical therapist regarding your individualized treatment and concerns.